+Working in partnership with Coast Guard senior leadership, the Foundation provides items to Coast Guard units on the front lines of America' defense that aren't covered by the federal budget.
 Over the years, the Foundation has built a number of playgrounds and recreation centers around the country from the Pacific Northwest to the shores of the Gulf of Mexico.
 These projects give families safe places to play and form bonds with other Coast Guard families, and we are honored to provide them.

 The Coast Guard Foundation is a leader in supporting Coast Guard members' higher education goals, the Foundation provides between 800 to 1,200 enlisted men and women and their spouses with grants worth $300,000, helping them attain the dream of a college education.
 In 2014 alone, children of enlisted personnel were awarded 60 scholarships, worth nearly $400,000.

 These things sound very basic, but we can assure you just how much they mean to our service men and women – especially those stationed in isolated areas with few resources.